jon49/htmf/README.md

 ### 0.1

-Removed `hf-hidden` attribute as this is redundant - use the `noscript` tag instead.
+Removed `hf-hidden` attribute as this is redundant - use the `noscript` html tag instead.